Smintheus98/wmstatusd/README.md

 For explicit instructions see beginning of this section.

 ## Todo
- - Replace global writeback variables by using channels (ipc)
  - Restructure Code
  - Replace all system calls by internal solutions
  - Use NimScript configuration file